ytakefuji/air_calculator/README.md

 # aircalc
+This is under review.

+aircalc has been downloaded by 5897 users worldwide.

 aircalc is a Python program based on two state-of-the-art libraries including hand gesture recognition library using mediapipe and optical character recognition library using tesseract. aircalc can be easilly installed by pip command (PyPi).